 2 The Florida Department of Economic Opportunity (DEO) published chapter 73C-49, establishing the Community Planning schedule for Local Governments' Evaluation and Appraisal Notification Letter.
 The due date for the City of Bonita Springs is 4/1/2023.
-See: https://floridajobs.org/community-planning-table-of-contents/evaluation-and-appraisal-of-comprehensive-plans
+See: https://floridajobs.org/community-planning-and-

-- Uses currently available data and analyzes changing conditions and trends that suggest updates to the Comprehensive Plan. - Identifies changes in state requirements that necessitate amendments to the City's Comprehensive Plan.
+• Identifies changes in state requirements that necessitate amendments to the City's Comprehensive Plan.

-Based on this framework and further data findings, the final E.A.R. document assesses the extent to which the comprehensive plan must be amended to reflect changes in state requirements since the last update and whether trends and conditions in the City of Bonita Springs suggest amendments that would strengthen the City's current vision and prepare for future needs.
+Based on this framework and further data findings, the E.A.R. then assesses the extent to which the comprehensive plan must be amended to reflect changes in state requirements since the last update and whether trends and conditions in the City of Bonita Springs suggest amendments that would strengthen the City's current vision and prepare for future needs.